Shard-builder Mace eyes Qatar World Cup victory

-LONDON The builder behind the Shard skyscraper and one of the key partners on the London Olympics, Britain's Mace, is gearing up for a fight to win Qatar's $8.2 billion soccer World Cup construction contract, as building markets flag.
+LONDON The builder behind the Shard skyscraper and one of the key partners on the London Olympics, Britain's Mace, is gearing up for a fight to win Qatar's $8.2 billion (5.2 billion pound) soccer World Cup construction contract, as building markets flag.

 Global market jitters as well as a dearth of financing and government spending on infrastructure are forcing contractors and consultancy firms to scour further afield to win lucrative contracts and top-up order books.